Fish & Seafood — Protein Chart

 Which fish has the highest protein content?

 Fresh tuna steak leads with about 27 g per 100 g cooked.
-Salmon and tilapia follow closely at around 23–25 g per 100 g.
+Atlantic salmon provides about 20 g per 100 g while also bringing omega-3 fats, and tilapia or halibut can be higher-protein leaner options depending on the entry.
 Canned tuna in water is also excellent at about 25 g per 100 g and is far more convenient and affordable.

 Is canned tuna as good as fresh fish for protein?